Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 When an upstream was built using CMake, it may also create a set of scripts that are tailored to the given install, no matter how exotic.
-As a result, finding and depending on such libraries always succeeds.
-100% of the time, zero user interaction required.
+As a result, finding and depending on such libraries always succeeds — 100% of the time, with zero user interaction required.
 These scripts are referred to as Package Config scripts.

-One such library for instance is [clFFT](https://github.com/clMathLibraries/clFFT), an OpenCL accelerated FFT library.
+One such library for instance is [clFFT], an OpenCL accelerated FFT library.

 When using such libraries, one usually has to build the library from source.
 Of course, package config type dependencies are available when the upstream is __built__ with cmake.